- Association of College and Research Libraries, MD

 They will come out of the revenue that the program makes.

-MLA will reimburse 50 cents per mile.
+MLA will reimburse mileage at the IRS rate.
 Total mileage must be recorded on the final financial forms that you will submit to the MLA Office after the program.

 The individual responsible for the program must contact the MLA Office as quickly as possible.
 A notice will be recorded on the office phone.
 If your program involves participants who are traveling a distance the more notification the better.